 ~6% when switching on the feedback at low current.
 However, there was no further increase up to the maximum current of 200 mA followed [5].
 A measurement comparing the beam size with and without feedback with a non-zero chromaticity is shown in Fig. 7.

 Figure 7: Vertical beam size versus current measured with a pinhole camera [5] at a non-zero chromaticity.
-Sharp peaks with feedback on are due to tune measurement.

 CONCLUSION